erthalion/erthalion.github.io/_posts/2020-08-03-chess-and-optimizer.md

 So, the optimizer prepares an optimal way to execute a query and represent it in the form of Path trees.
 Everything sounds clear and simple.
-Except that it isn't, mostly thanks to [cardinality estimation][unsolved_problem] despite yeast of progress.
+Except that it isn't, mostly thanks to [cardinality estimation][unsolved_problem] despite years of progress.
 As an example one can find couple of [works][join_order_benchmark] from the past, when a common observation about PostgreSQL is that cardinality under-estimates sometimes make optimizer to select nested-loop joins even when other join methods could be more efficient